jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Connect to sub objects inside the closest imaginary reference.

 Each object’s contents should officially also be class-tied to their class.
-But if there is an implicit connection through parent it does not.
+But if there is an implicit connection through parent it might not.
 If a reference target already class tied the sub-objects, then you don’t have to repeat it in the referrer.

 -----